THE CORE |UNDERSTANDING EUROPE, UNDERSTANDING IDENTITY

 Conclusion: Beyond Identity (Dr Hannes Opelz)

-This concluding seminar will familiarise students with more recent developments around notions of identity and technology (e.g. artificial intelligence, neurobiology).
+This seminar serves as a conclusion to the core modules.
 It will also give students an opportunity to ask any questions they may have about the module, particularly in relation to their course work in the run-up to submission.For full details (including indicative bibliography), please consult the full module descriptor for Part 2 (ID7002).